-Welcome to Leasowe Lighthouse.
-Built in 1763 and fully functioning until 1908, it is one of the Leading Lights that guided shipping safely into Liverpool.
+Built in 1763 and fully functioning until 1908, Leasowe Lighthouse is one of the Leading Lights that guided ships safely into Liverpool.
 As well as a place of work it was also a family home.

 Our shop sells refreshments, confectionary and souvenirs at prices to suit all – from postcards to our exclusive Lighthouse model.